I quit my job as a retail pharmacist just 16 months after graduation.

 I completed a 6-year program, but it was a private university aka I have a ton of student loan debt.
 When I was hating every single day of being a retail pharmacist I felt trapped by my debt.
 Luckily, when I chose to quit my job I was able to start pursuing my passions while still making enough money to pay the bills!

 2. The long shifts

 As a retail pharmacist, 12 to 13 hour shifts are standard.
 For me, I would have to leave the house by 6:30 AM to get to my 8 AM shift (hello, Atlanta traffic) which would last until 9 PM.
 On a good day I would leave by 930 PM.
 On a bad day....well let's just say I'd be lucky to make it home by midnight.

 While these long shifts may only be two to three times a week, they are brutal both physically and mentally!
 Did I also mention that there is no lunch break?

-The dangers can range from something relatively easy to deal with, such as an angry man yelling across the counter, “Why ain’t my Percocet ready yet?!” to actually be robbed.
+The dangers can range from something relatively easy to deal with, such as an angry man yelling across the counter, “Why ain’t my Percocet ready yet?!” to actually being robbed.
 Yes, I have personally known retail pharmacists to get robbed at either gun or knife point!
 I don’t know about you, but I definitely do not want to have to think about that kind of stress on a daily basis.

 4. EVERYTHING is always YOUR fault.

 In reality, you have no control over the majority of the problems that people can angry about.
 For instance, let's say a patient's doctor prescribes a brand name medication (only because the drug rep is bringing the doctor free Starbucks and lunches, FYI.)
 It's not covered by the insurance company... and somehow this is the pharmacist's fault.
 You get screamed at for the medication being so expensive and not covered and all you can do is submit the PA or call the doctor for an alternative.